 Sun Tzu published the classic military strategy book “The Art of War” based on Chinese combat and military theory many thousand years ago.
-Since then, the lessons of Sun Tzu have been applied to battle at all levels of the military, and civilization has adapted these ideas in everyday life.
+Since then, the lessons of Sun Tzu have been applied to battle at all levels of the military, and civilization has adopted these ideas in everyday life.

 -It’s a life-or-death situation, a choice between safety and disaster.